 - Narrow down the options.
 Choose three concepts you think fit the college application essay prompt best and weigh the potential of each.
 Which idea can you develop further and not lose the reader?
 Which captures more of who you really are?

 - Choose your story to tell.
 From the thoughts you’ve narrowed down, pick one.
 You should have enough supporting details to rely on this as an excellent demonstration of your abilities, achievements, perseverance, or beliefs.

 3. Write an outline

 Map out what you’re going to write by making an outline.

 Architects use a blue print.
-A webpage is comprised of HTML code.
+A webpage is comprised of code.
 Cooks rely on recipes.
 What do they have in common?
-Structure.
+They have a plan.
 The rules for writing a good essay are no different.
 After you brainstorm, you’ll know what you want to say, but you must decide how you’re going to say it.
 Create an outline that breaks down the essay into sections.

-- Stick to your writing style.
+- Stick to your writing style and voice.
 It’s particularly important when writing a piece about yourself that you write naturally.
 Put the words in your own voice.
-By planning the layout of your essay ahead of time, you’ll avoid changing your writing style mid-essay.
+By planning the layout of your essay ahead of time, you’ll avoid changing your writing style mid-story.

 Once you are satisfied with your essay in outline format, begin writing!

 By now you know exactly what you will write about and how you want to tell the story.
-Before you know it, you will have reached the necessary word count, and you will be happy you spent all that time preparing!
+So hop on a computer and get to it.
+Try to just let yourself bang out a rough draft without going back to change anything, then go back and revise, revise, revise.
+Before you know it, you will have told the story you outlined—and reached the necessary word count—and you will be happy you spent all that time preparing!